Gwinnett County DUI Lawyers

 To build a strong DUI defense in Georgia, our Gwinnett County DUI lawyers start by meeting with you about your Gwinnett DUI case and learning as much as possible from you about what happened.
 Using this core information, we can look for more evidence to help our defense by using specialized resources to determine if your arrest’s testing and other details were accurate and legal.
 We gather information, videos, 911 calls, possible surveillance videos, police reports, road/scene conditions documents, and more.
 There are also times when we use the services of toxicologists, accident reconstructionists, private investigators, breath test/field sobriety experts, medical professionals, and video illustrators, to name a few, to help build a solid defense in your Driving Under the Influence case in Gwinnett County.
 Our Gwinnett County DUI lawyers then analyze your case, starting with whether the initial stop or reason why the police were involved was legal.
 We also look for suppression issues with the admissibility of field sobriety tests or state chemical tests (breath, blood, or urine).
 We then develop strategies to conduct the license suspension hearings, preliminary/committal hearings, motion hearings, and trials.

-Can I enter a guilty plea to Driving Under the Influence and avoid hiring an experienced Gwinnett County DUI lawyer?
+Can I represent myself in my DUI case and avoid hiring an experienced Gwinnett County DUI lawyer?

-- Sometimes, the prosecutor gives a bad plea offer.
+• Sometimes, the prosecutor gives a bad plea offer.
 Even if you decide not to contest your case, experienced Gwinnett County DUI lawyers who are familiar with Gwinnett Recorder’s Court, as well as Gwinnett County State Court or Superior Court, can assess a plea offer to determine if it is worth taking or whether it is best to take your case to trial.

-- If you decide to represent yourself at trial, the Georgia Rules of Evidence still apply.
+• If you decide to represent yourself at trial, the Georgia Rules of Evidence still apply.
 Lawyers go to law school for years to learn these rules, and you will be at the mercy of a skilled prosecutor and judge if you are not careful.

 Gwinnett County Police Officers are using search warrants (for your blood) to use in the prosecution of your Driving Under the Influence case.
 You need experienced Gwinnett County DUI Lawyers to challenge search warrants:

-On July 1, 2006, a law took effect in Georgia that expands the available use of search warrants in Driving Under the Influence cases (OCGA 40-5-67.1(d.1)).
+On July 1, 2006, a law took effect in Georgia that expands the available use of blood search warrants in Driving Under the Influence cases (OCGA 40-5-67.1(d.1)).
 This law was passed after the Georgia Supreme Court in State v.
 Collier, 279 Ga.
 316 (2005), ruled that law enforcement officers could not use coercion techniques to obtain a blood sample by threatening to get a search warrant and use a catheter to receive it.
 During the Collier case, the statute prohibited search warrants for bodily substances if a person refused to submit to a chemical test under the Georgia Implied Consent Notice.
 The 2006 legislation attempted to expand the use of search warrants in Driving Under the Influence arrests.
 The bill’s final version falls short of allowing search warrants for blood, breath, or urine samples when a suspect refuses to submit a sample after being read the Georgia Implied Consent Notice.
 The “no test shall be given” language if a driver refuses the state chemical test is still in the statute’s current version.
 Our Gwinnett County DUI lawyers are also making a constitutional challenge to how the 2006 statute was passed by the Georgia Assembly (Georgia legislature).
 If the Gwinnett County Police Officer obtained a chemical sample from you after getting a search warrant, call us today, and we can explain in more detail how we are attacking the admissibility of chemical tests obtained by search warrants in Driving Under the Influence cases.
 Although you may have ultimately given a chemical sample to the Gwinnett County Police under a search warrant, your officer may still attempt to suspend your Georgia driver’s license or privilege to drive here in this state administratively if you refused initially to submit to a chemical test when the implied consent notice was read.
 See below for steps that may need to be taken to protect your driving privileges.

 Besides your Gwinnett DUI criminal case pending in Gwinnett County, you are likely facing an administrative license suspension action.
 There is only a limited time to request this separate hearing through the Office of State Administrative Hearings to preserve your driving privileges.
 Whether you refused the State’s chemical test or the breath test results indicated an alcohol concentration above the legal limit, Georgia law requires your Gwinnett DUI officer to serve you notice of an administrative license suspension.
 If a Gwinnett DUI Task Force Officer has arrested you, you can be sure they initiated a license suspension action against you.
 The notice that is used is called a DDS-1205 form.
 This form is either yellow or white; the officer may have had you sign it.
 Sometimes, this paperwork gets lost (you may have received it, but it may have been misplaced, or it may have been lost at the jail).
+You only have thirty days from the date of your Gwinnett DUI arrest to challenge an administrative license suspension action.
+We are available to discuss how to effectively navigate this license suspension action and fight your DUI charges in Gwinnett County.

 Our Gwinnett County DUI Lawyers strongly suggest that you set up an online account with the Georgia Department of Driver Services to monitor the status of your driver’s license: https://dds.georgia.gov/online-services